cnestordev/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach is a function that loops through an array and performs a task for each item of the arary, returning nothing.
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    forEach is a function that loops through an array and performs a task for each item of the array, returning nothing.
 It's useful for when you want to perform a task for each individual item.
-The map function will also loop through an array, but will allow you to manipulate the item in the array and return that manipulated item into a new array.
+The map function will also loop through an array but will allow you to manipulate the item in the array and return that manipulated item into a new array.
 The original array will remain unmutated while the mutated items will be stored in a new array.

 2. Explain the difference between a callback and a higher order function.